Non-Identifiability in Network Autoregressions: The model

 \section{The model}

 The model of interest is the \textit{network autoregression}

-where $y$ is the $n\times1$ vector of outcomes, $\lambda$ is a scalar parameter, $W$ is an interaction matrix, $X$ is an $n\times k$ matrix of regressors with full column rank and with $k\leq n-2$, $\beta\in\mathbb{R} ^{k}$, $\sigma$ is a positive scale parameter, and $\varepsilon$ is an unobserved zero mean $n\times1$ random vector.
-As mentioned earlier, both $W$ and $X$ are taken to be nonstochastic and known.
-The entries of $W$ are supposed to reflect the pairwise interaction between the observational units; in particular, the $(i,j)$-th entry of $W$ is zero if unit $j$ is not deemed to be a neighbor of unit $i$.
+where $\boldsymbol{y}$ is the $n\times1$ vector of outcomes, $\lambda$ is a scalar parameter, $W$ is an interaction matrix, $X$ is an $n\times k$ matrix of regressors with full column rank and with $k\leq n-2$, $\beta\in \mathbb{R}^{k}$, $\sigma$ is a positive scale parameter, and $\boldsymbol{\varepsilon}$ is an unobservable $n\times1$ random vector with $\mathrm{E}(\boldsymbol{\varepsilon})=0$.
+The matrices $W$ and $X$ are assumed to be nonstochastic and known as, for instance, in \cite{Lee2004} .\footnote{ At the cost of some additional complexity, one could, alternatively, take $W$ and/or $X$ to be stochastic, and condition on $W$ and/or $X$ under suitable exogeneity assumptions \citep[see, e.g.,][]{Bramoulle2009,Gupta2019}.
+In that case the assumption $\mathrm{E}(\boldsymbol{\varepsilon})=0$ would be replaced by $\mathrm{E} (\boldsymbol{\varepsilon}\mid W,X)=0$.
+Allowing for endogeneity of $W$ and/or $X$ would instead require different methods; see Section \ref{sec concl}.} The entries of $W$ are supposed to reflect the pairwise interaction between the observational units; in particular, the $(i,j)$-th entry of $W$ is zero if unit $j$ is not deemed to be a neighbor of unit $i$.
 Some of the columns of $X$ may be spatial lags of some other columns (the spatial lag of a vector $x$ being the vector $Wx$).
 That is, in the terminology of social networks, we allow for \textquotedblleft contextual effects\textquotedblright\ or \textquotedblleft exogenous spillovers\textquotedblright.
+We assume that $\lambda$ is such that the model has a unique reduced form, or, in other words, that $\boldsymbol{y}$ is uniquely determined given $X$\ and $\boldsymbol{\varepsilon}$.\footnote{ Identification analysis when a unique reduced form does not exist would require different tools; see, e.g., \cite{ChesherRosen2008}.} This requires $S(\lambda )\coloneqq I_{n}-\lambda W$ to be nonsingular.
+We refer to the set $\Lambda_{\mathrm{u} }\coloneqq\{\lambda\in\mathbb{R}:\det(S(\lambda))\neq0\}$ as the unrestricted parameter space for $\lambda$.
+Note that the values of the (real) parameter $\lambda$ such that $\det(S(\lambda))=0$ are $\lambda=\omega^{-1}$ for any nonzero real eigenvalue $\omega$ of $W$, so $\Lambda_{\mathrm{u}}$ is the whole real line minus a number (less or equal to $n$) of isolated points.

 \begin{mycomment} If there is no $X$, the model is referred to as a pure network autoregression. \end{mycomment}